WEEE, Battery and Packaging Directive

 WEEE – Waste of Electrical and Electronic Equipment

-Brainlab considers the principles of sustainable production and consumption and contributes to prevent generation of unnecessary WEEE.
+Brainlab considers the principles of sustainable production and contributes to prevent generation of unnecessary WEEE.
 Our products are designed taking into account the possibility to repair, upgrade, re-use, disassemble and recycle, while making medical technology and knowledge more impactful and accessible to physicians and their patients.

 In accordance with directive 2012/19/EU in Articles 14 and 15, electrical and electronic equipment must be marked with a crossed-out wheelie bin symbol.
 This symbol indicates that the marked device must not be disposed of with normal household waste, but rather must be collected separately.
+If possible, please remove old batteries, accumulators and lamps from the WEEE prior to disposal.

 Please note that the deletion of personal data on devices that are to be disposed of is the sole responsibility of the end user.
+For customers outside Europe, please dispose WEEE according to local regulations.

 WEEE Recycling for Dutch Customers

-WEEE Recycling for Finish Customers
+WEEE Recycling for Finnish Customers

 WEEE Recycling for French Customers